Wednesday, July 19, 2006

 Place egg and milk into a small bowl and beat together with a fork.

-Shape cooled mixture into about six balls and lightly coat with each ball with flour.
+Shape cooled mixture into about six balls, and lightly coat each ball with flour.

 Roll a ball in egg and milk mixture then coat with breadcrumbs, flattening the ball slightly to form a patty shape.
 Repeat with remaining balls.